 The sentinel node biopsy is a surgical procedure.
 Refer to the resource your nurse gave you called Getting Ready for Surgery, which explains how to prepare for the biopsy.

-If there are cancer cells in the sentinel node(s), a lymph node dissection can be done right away or at a later date.
+If there are cancer cells in your sentinel node(s), your surgeon can do a lymph node dissection right away or at a later date.
+During a lymph node dissection, your surgeon removes the lymph nodes that contain cancer cells.
 Your doctor will talk with you about the timing that is right for you.
-If you don't have any additional surgery, you'll go home that same day.

-More studies will then be done on your sentinel node(s) in the Pathology Department.
+More tests will be done on your sentinel node(s) in the Pathology Department.
 Depending on the results, more lymph nodes may need to be removed.
 Your doctor will talk with you about this in detail.

-Please refer to the resource Instructions After Your Sentinel Lymph Node Biopsy for information about what you can expect after your sentinel node(s) biopsy.
+Please refer to the resource Instructions After Your Sentinel Lymph Node Biopsy for information about what you can expect after your procedure.